 It'll be expensive to tax then - but at least residual values are and will stay very strong: expect around 52% of your original purchase price back after the usual three year standard ownership period.
 That's thanks to the relatively low numbers sold, this car's bullet-proof quality and its loyal following.
 Insurance groups are pitched at 31 for the three-door and five-door five-seat models.
 And group 34 for the rest of the range.
 As before, maintenance costs can be kept down thanks to a fixed price servicing plan.
 And there's a 5 year/100,000 mile warranty that you'll almost certainly never need.

 Yes, this improved fourth generation six cylinder Land Cruiser has smartened up its act, but it still remains a proper 4x4 intended for a proper 4x4 lifestyle, not the smiley marketing one you see in the brochures of lesser SUV models.
-It'll never let you down and it'll very comfortably get you and six passengers wherever you want to go, be your destination Kensington or Kenya.
+It'll never let you down and it'll very comfortably get you and up to six passengers wherever you want to go, be your destination Kensington or Kenya.
 Such has always been the appeal of this Toyota.

 No, this remains a vehicle fit for purpose, a car that'll still be happily ploughing through mud ruts when you've long ago forgotten you ever owned the thing.
 As an ultimately capable long term ownership proposition, there isn't much that beats it.